triton-inference-server/fil_backend/README.md

     maximizing throughput is essential.
 Please see the [cuML documentation](https://docs.rapids.ai/api/cuml/stable/api.html?highlight=algo_t#cuml.ForestInference.load_from_treelite_model)
     for a more thorough explanation of this parameter and how it may be used.
+  * `threads_per_tree`: Determines number of threads used to use for inference on a single tree.
+Increasing this above 1 can improve memory bandwidth near the tree root but use more shared memory.
+In general, network latency will significantly overshadow any speedup from tweaking this setting, but it is provided for cases where maximizing throughput is essential.  for a more thorough explanation of this parameter and how it may be used.
 - `dynamic_batching`: This configuration block specifies how Triton should perform dynamic batching for your model.
 Full details about these options can be found in the main [Triton